Mayfieldmel/Horiseon-Accessibility-Refactor/README.md

 ## Website content

-The content for the Horiseon website is in the index.html file on the repository's main branch.
+The content for the Horiseon website is in the "index.html" file on the repository's main branch.

 ## CSS

-The CSS stylesheet for the site is stored in the CSS folding within the assets directory on the repository's main branch.
+The CSS stylesheet for the site is stored in the "CSS" folder within the "assets" directory on the repository's main branch.

+## Images

+The images used on the site are stored in the "images" folder within the "assets" directory on the repository's main branch.